A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Methods

 \subsection{Active Data Acquisition}

-As tactile data points at each time step only cover a fraction of the object surface, active data acquisition is required to address the uncertainty and ambiguity due to incomplete information.
-The process is divided into two steps: target point selection and contact enforcement.
-The idea is to first determine a target point, and then start exploration from the candidate target point until a contact point is found.
+Due to the locality of tactile observations, active data acquisition is required to address the uncertainty and ambiguity in object identity, pose and shape.
+The active data acquisition procedure is divided into two steps: target point selection and contact enforcement.